code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

       },
 ```

-Let's now change `TodoItem.mode` of our todos in state whenever user double
+Change `TodoItem.mode` of todos in state whenever user double clicks a
-clicks a `Todo.View`.
+`Todo.View`.
 In `src/Todo/View.tsx`:

 ```diff
 + import { TodoModes } from "../types";